CM-FOGS/PostGeoSQL/README.md

 A brief description of how geo-functions work is generally published on the Q&A website at the following link - https://gis.stackexchange.com.
 The author and developer of the body functions used in the project with the names: ST_VariableBufferFromLine - https://trac.osgeo.org/postgis/wiki/UserWikiVariableBuffer; ST_PointsInStarPolygon - https://gis.stackexchange.com/a/350004/120129; ST_RegularPolygonInscribedInCircle - https://gis.stackexchange.com/a/427227/120129, ST_ArchimedianSpiralClockwiseEast, ST_ArchimedianSpiralClockwiseWest, ST_ArchimedianSpiralCounterClockwiseEast, ST_ArchimedianSpiralCounterClockwiseWest - https://gis.stackexchange.com/a/415996/120129; ST_RemovingHolesInPolygonsByArea - https://gis.stackexchange.com/a/431682/120129; ST_NormalsFromLine - https://gis.stackexchange.com/a/474000/120129 is Martin Davis https://github.com/dr-jts.

-Geo-Function names labeled - experimental, work only in the construction - WITH Queries.

 Links to published geo functions on the Q&A website:
 1) ST_VoronoiDiagramsFromPolygons - https://gis.stackexchange.com/a/318112/120129;
 2) ST_VoronoiDiagramsFromLines - https://gis.stackexchange.com/a/348154/120129;